tinode/chat/API.md

  * When multiple user sessions are attached to `me`, the _user agent_ of the session where the most recent action has happened is reported in `{pres what="ua" ua="..."}`; the 'action' in this context means any message sent by the client.
 To avoid potentially excessive traffic, user agent changes are broadcast no more frequently than once a minute.
  * When user's last session detaches from `me`, the _user agent_ from that session is recorded together with the timestamp; the user agent is broadcast in the `{pres what="off"  ua="..."}` message and subsequently reported as the last online timestamp and user agent.

 An empty `ua=""` _user agent_ is not reported.
-I.e. if user attaches to `me` with non-empry _user agent_ then does so with an empty one, the change is not reported.
+I.e. if user attaches to `me` with non-empty _user agent_ then does so with an empty one, the change is not reported.
 An empty _user agent_ may be disallowed in the future.

 ## Push notifications support

 Tinode supports mobile push notifications though compile-time plugins.
-The channel published by the plugin recives a copy of every data message which was attempted to be delivered.
+The channel published by the plugin receives a copy of every data message which was attempted to be delivered.